Valtik Studios

 The TTL hop-count mechanism.
 IMDSv2 enforces a response TTL.
 Each IP hop decrements the TTL.
 When the TTL reaches zero, the response is dropped.
 Most SSRF attacks route responses through an application proxy, which decrements the TTL.
 By the time the attacker receives it, the response is gone.

 The protocol restriction.
-IMDSv2 refuses to serve if the client uses HTTP/0.9, and also refuses certain bizarre header configurations that proxies sometimes generate.
+IMDSv2 refuses to serve if the client uses HTTP/0.9.
+And also refuses certain bizarre header configurations that proxies sometimes generate.

-IMDSv2 does not protect against:
+IMDSv2 doesn't protect against:

-- Full RCE on the instance (attacker runs shell commands directly, issues the PUT themselves)
+• Full RCE on the instance (attacker runs shell commands directly, issues the PUT themselves)

-- Attacks via the application's own code that makes signed requests (the application's SDK clients adapt to IMDSv2)
+• Attacks via the application's own code that makes signed requests (the application's SDK clients adapt to IMDSv2)

-- Certain specific SSRF classes that can send PUT and capture response (rare)
+• Certain specific SSRF classes that can send PUT and capture response (rare)

-- Misconfigured instances where IMDSv2 is allowed but IMDSv1 is also still allowed (optional mode)
+• Misconfigured instances where IMDSv2 is allowed but IMDSv1 is also still allowed (optional mode)

 The "optional" vs "required" gap